 - Provide staff to conduct similar peer reviews for other AIG member agencies,

-- Be responsible for all reasonable costs incurred by the peer review team members related to the review, which includes airfare and/or mileage for travel, hotel, GSA per-diem rates, ground transportation, and parking.
+- Be responsible for all reasonable costs incurred by the peer review team members related to the review, which includes airfare and/or mileage for travel, hotel, and per-diem rates (based on the policies and procedures of the agency under review).

 Request a AIG Peer Review